twolock/distreg-illustration/README.md

 # distreg-illustration

-Illustrating how to fit sinh-arcsinh distributional models in BRMS
+Illustrating how to fit sinh-arcsinh distributional models in `brms`

 This repository accompanies Wolock *et al.* (2021).
 In `Illustration.html`, we provide a short demonstration of fitting a series of increasingly complex distributional models to simulated data using `brms`.

 We provide brief instructions for fitting sinh-arcsinh models.

-## The Sinh-asinh BRMS Family
+## Quick Start

 This is a hacky way to get started with sinh-arcsinh distirbution models in `brms`.